Siege of Reading: Aftermath

 On 29 April, two days after leaving Reading, Feilding was court-martialled; charged with "several foul suspicious passages".
 At this early stage of the war, siege warfare in Britain was largely ineffective; methods that had been developed and refined in the European wars were applied without the skill and experience required.
 This led to additional suspicion being placed on commanders who surrendered while under siege.
 Feilding's trial lasted for two days, after which he was found guilty and sentenced to death.
 He was reprieved twice on the scaffold before the intervention of Prince Rupert led the King to pardon him.
-Despite his pardon, Feilding was still stripped of his regiment and position, and had thereafter had to fight as a volunteer.
+Despite his pardon, Feilding was still stripped of his regiment and position, and thereafter had to fight as a volunteer.

 The capture of Reading meant the Parliamentarians could challenge Oxford directly, but Essex and William Waller were unable to coordinate their forces for an attack.
 Reading was held by the Parliamentarians until October, when they evacuated the town and it was retaken by the Royalists, but they in turn evacuated in the face of a Parliamentarian army the following May, and the town remained in the hands of Parliament for the remainder of the war.